 Research Article|January 01 1992

 Cytosolic pH regulation in mouse macrophages.
-Characteristics of HCO3--dependent mechanisms
+Proton extrusion by plasma-membrane-localized H+-ATPase

 - Views Icon Views